-- give a true and fair view of the state of the group's and of the parent company's affairs as at 31 December 2020 and of the group's profit for the year then ended; - · have been properly prepared in accordance with United Kingdom Generally Accepted Accounting Practice; and - have been prepared in accordance with the requirements of the Companies Act 2006.
+- give a true and fair view of the state of the group's and of the parent company's affairs as at 31 December 2021 and of the group's profit for the year then ended; - have been properly prepared in accordance with United Kingdom Generally Accepted Accounting Practice; and - have been prepared in accordance with the requirements of the Companies Act 2006.

-We have audited the financial statements of Sovereign Health Care (the 'parent company') and its subsidiaries (the 'group') for the year ended 31 December 2020 which comprise the consolidated statement of comprehensive income, the consolidated and the company statements of change in equity, the consolidated and the company statements of financial position, the consolidated statement of cash flow and notes to the financial statements, including a summary of significant accounting policies.
+We have audited the financial statements of Sovereign Health Care (the 'parent company') and its subsidiaries (the 'group') for the year ended 31 December 2021 which comprise the consolidated statement of income and expenditure - Technical Account, consolidated statement of income and expenditure - Non-Technical Account, consolidated and the company statements of changes in equity, the consolidated and the company statements of financial position, the consolidated cash flow statement and notes to the financial statements, including a summary of significant accounting policies.